intel/llvm/sycl/doc/design/MappingHostAddressesToDeviceEntities.md

 If `-fsycl-host-compiler` option is present, the compiler driver chooses the integration footer approach:
-- it supplies device compilation step with `-fsycl-int-footer` option to instruct device compiler to emit integration footer
+- it supplies device compilation step with `-fsycl-int-footer` option to instruct device compiler to emit an integration footer
 - it appends the integration footer to user-provided translation unit before passing it to a host compiler